beeking23/nice-lights/README.md

 - **Apply** whether to apply the read data to the visualisation. (this will cause the values in the Peripheral window to alter the values in the Icosahedron window)

 # TODO
-- Source has mixed spaces and tabs :-( should be 2 spaces throughout
-- Commenting is missing - this was a spare time personal project!
+- Commenting is missing - this was a spare time personal project
+- More tidying, especially the interface to the light patterns and the icosahedron.
+- ~~Source has mixed spaces and tabs should be 2 spaces throughout~~
 - ~~Makefile is rubbish, should be replaced with CMake~~